When you use iTunes to sync photos, iTunes creates these cache folders:

 If you use Photos, iPhoto, or Aperture on a Mac

-If you're syncing from a Photos, iPhoto, or Aperture library, use the steps below to find the iPod Photo Cache folder in its default location:
+If you sync from a Photos, iPhoto, or Aperture library, find the Photo Cache folder in its default location:

-- Open the Pictures folder and locate the Photos Library, iPhoto Library, or Aperture Library file.
+- In the Pictures folder, find the Photos Library, iPhoto Library, or Aperture Library file.

-- Control- or right-click the file, and then choose Show Package Contents from the pop-up menu.
+- Control- or right-click the file, then choose Show Package Contents.

 - Close the window.